spectrocloud/docusaurus-versioning-template/README.md

 ### ❓ I tried to generate the versioned content, but I got an error.
 What's wrong?

 Ensure there are no uncommitted changes in your current branch.
-The [versions.sh](./scripts/versions.sh) script will check out each version branch and generate the versioned content for that respective branch.
+The [versions.sh]([./scripts/versions.sh](https://github.com/spectrocloud/docusarus-versioning-template/blob/main/scripts/versions.sh)) script will check out each version branch and generate the versioned content for that respective branch.
 If there are uncommitted changes, the script will fail due to get errors.

 ### ❓ How come this is not for Docusaurs with TypeScript?

 There are no reasons; it's just not the configuration we use for Docusarus at Spectro Cloud.
 But there are no reasons why you can't use TypeScript with this template.
 However, you will need to change the configuration files to use TypeScript.

-### ❓ I have multiple plugins in my Docusaurus site.
+### ❓ I have multiple plugins on my Docusaurus site.
 How do I handle this?

 Multiple plugins can be added to this solution.
 The most important thing is to ensure the `versions.sh` and the `update_docusarus_config.js` are updated to target these plugins.
 For example, if you have a plugin called `api`, then in the `versions.sh` you would add an entry to create the versioned content for the `api` plugin.